-This graph tells us that about half of all rogainers only ever attend 1 event and few rogainers ever compete in more than 4 events.
+But we know statistically that about half of all rogainers only ever attend one event and few rogainers ever compete in more than four events.

 This year’s NSW Champs was a fabulous event but only 81 people took the field for the 24 hour Championship event and numbers for the NSW Champs have historically been well less than half the number that attend the Paddy Pallin event each year.

 I am on the NSW Rogaining Committee and contributed to the Strategic Plan, so I think this Strategic Plan embraces a series of strategies that we need to put into place to improve the participation rates in our sport, but I would love to hear from those with other ideas.
 I would also love to hear from those who think these are the right set of strategies to improve participation rates in our sport.

 9 Responses to Strategic Plan – What’s Wrong with Rogaining

 - Shanti says: 18/11/2017 at 4:48pm